-- Organization led by Brendon Hoch, who now serves on the Users Committee; - ~25 attendees representing 13 institutions participated in the workshop; - The UPC sent 3 IDV developers to the meeting; - The workshop was a success and the feedback was quite positive;
+- Organization led by Brendon Hoch (Thank you Brendon!) - ~25 attendees representing 13 institutions participated in the workshop - The UPC sent 3 IDV developers to the meeting - Feedback was quite positive

 Latin America Data Workshop

 - Unidata, with funding from UOP's JOSS program and in conjunction with the Universidade de São Paulo's (USP's) Instituto de Astronomia, Geofísica e Ciências Atmosféricas (IAG), hosted a Latin American Data Workshop on August 21-23, 2008 in the IAG facilities on the USP campus in São Paulo, Brazil. - The goals of the workshop were to: - Foster scientific partnerships for exchanging knowledge and expertise among U.S. and Latin American educators and researchers - Promote greater Latin American participation in free-and-open sharing of Earth System data - Inform workshop participants of the wide variety of data available through Unidata - Inform participants of the suite of freelyavailable analysis and display applications available through Unidata - The 45 workshop participants came from 18 organizations in 6 countries in South, Central, and North America. - The workshop was a resounding success.